pcfreak30/skyd/skymodules/renter/README.md

      needs to be deleted.
  - `callPruneUnpinRequests` is used by the bubble subsystem in `callThreadedProcessBubbleUpdates` to clear outdated unpin requests.
+ - `callUpdatePruneTimeThreshold` is used by the bubble subsystem in `managedPerformBubbleMetadata` to clear update the skylink manager's `pruneTimeThreshold`.

 ### Stream Buffer Subsystem
 **Key Files**